what is ACCA

 Is ACCA Better than CA?

 It depends upon the career orientation and geographical preferences of the readers.
-ACCA would offer a wider-perhaps global-perspective and much flexibility, while the CA generally is more focused on national standards and local practices.
+ACCA would offer a global perspective and much flexibility, while the CA generally is more focused on national standards and local practices.

 ACCA provides expert professional certification with knowledge in accounting, finance, and management.
 It practically equips its members with knowledge and skills relevant to performing with excellence in qualifications to service in various finance roles and meet standards at an international level.

 ACCA salaries vary by location and experience.
-Entry-level jobs are usually competitive, with big increases for mid-level and senior positions, such as financial controllers or CFOs.
+Entry-level job opportunities are usually competitive, with big increases for mid-level and senior positions, such as financial controllers or CFOs.